data-fun/3d-genome-builder/README.md

 ## Visualize 3D model structures

-To visualize 3D model structures, follow this quick [tutorial](visualization/visualization.md).
+To visualize 3D model structures (.pdb and .g3d files), follow this quick [tutorial](visualization/visualization.md).

 ## Build DAG graph

-For visualisation purpose, you can build the graph of all computational steps involved in the 3D construction of the genome.
+For visualization purpose, you can build the graph of all computational steps involved in the 3D construction of the genome.

 ```bash
 snakemake --profile smk_profile --configfile YOUR-CONFIG.yml --rulegraph  | dot -Tpdf > rules.pdf